neoncortex/bashed/README.md

 ## Adding line:
 ### Append:
 ````
+ea line of text.
-ea "line of text."
+ea 'another line of text.'
 ````

 The text will be appended after the current focused line.
 Without arguments, a blank line will be added.

 ### Insert:
 ````
-ei "line of text."
+ei line of text.
 ````

 The text will be inserted in the current line - 1.